Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/upgrading-your-shaders.md

 # Upgrading your shaders

-If your Project uses shaders from the built-in render pipeline, and you want to [switch your Project to use the Lightweight Render Pipeline instead](installing-lwrp-into-an-existing-project), you must convert those Shaders to the LWRP Shaders.
-This is because built-in Lit shaders are not compatible with LWRP Shaders.
-For an overview of the mapping between built-in shaders and LWRP Shaders, see [Shader mappings](#shader-mappings).
+If your Project uses shaders from the built-in render pipeline, and you want to [switch your Project to use the Universal Render Pipeline instead](installing-universalrp-into-an-existing-project), you must convert those Shaders to the UniversalRP Shaders.
+This is because built-in Lit shaders are not compatible with UniversalRP Shaders.
+For an overview of the mapping between built-in shaders and UniversalRP Shaders, see [Shader mappings](#shader-mappings).

 To upgrade built-in Shaders:

-1. Open your Project in Unity, and go to __Edit__ > __Render Pipeline__ > **Lightweight Render Pipeline**.
+1. Open your Project in Unity, and go to __Edit__ > __Render Pipeline__ > **Universal Render Pipeline**.
-2. According to your needs, select either __Upgrade Project Materials to LightweightRP Materials__ or __Upgrade Selected Materials to LightweightRP Materials__.
+2. According to your needs, select either __Upgrade Project Materials to UniversalRP Materials__ or __Upgrade Selected Materials to UniversalRP Materials__.

 **Note:** These changes cannot be undone.
 Backup your Project before you upgrade it.